callum-hart/immutable-styles/docs/advancedConcepts/discreteBreakpoints.md

 }
 ```

-Once again the last ruleset in the cascade takes effect – on screens wider than 1000px the `font-size` of `a.logo` will be 16px.
+Once again the last ruleset in the cascade takes effect.
+On screens wider than 1000px the `font-size` of `a.logo` will be 16px.
 Unintuitively it is the **cascade and not the breakpoint size** that determines the `font-size` of the logo.

 Discrete breakpoints remove this dependency media queries have on the cascade.
 In immutable styles the compiler identifies any media queries that overlap, and then checks if they contain any overriding rulesets.